 - Bomb Throwing Anarchist: Unlike his comic book counterpart, this version of Anarky plays this trope straight.
 Machin is a card carrying sociopath, who's prone to violence and clearly enjoys mass destruction.

 - Calling Card: He leaves behind his trademark "Circle-A" Anarchy symbol at the scene of his handiwork.

 - Card-Carrying Villain: Just look at his image caption.
 He is fully aware that he is a violent maniac.

 - Celebrity Paradox: Supernatural is confirmed to exist in the Arrowverse, with the film crew even appearing on an episode of Legends of Tomorrow.
-Anarky's actor plays Jack, Lucifer's son and the surrogate son/brother of the Winchesters.
+No one ever notices how Anarky looks like Lucifer's son, Jack.

 - Cold-Blooded Torture: He submits multiple people to brutal torture For the Evulz.

 - Combat Pragmatist: Oh, so much.
 He's willing to use the rescue of a hostage as a distraction so he can get the jump on Thea and Oliver, as well as use a hidden flamethrower to try and roast them.

 - Combat Sadomasochist: He enjoys it when Thea hits him.

 - Comic-Book Movies Don't Use Codenames: He's only ever referred to as "Anarky" one time, by Felicity.
 Otherwise he's always called "Machin".
 Although his codename does get plenty of nods throughout his appearances, especially the Anarky symbol he loves leaving behind at scenes.

 - Composite Character: Though he bears the name Lonnie Machin, this version of the character draws much of his personality from Ulysses Armstrong, the second Anarky.